taurusilver7/spotify-2.0/README.md

 - playlistAtom for making changes in the sidebar playlist component.
 - The atom specific attributes [key, default] are given distinct values and the atom is propped in _useRecoilState()_ to get the id in global state.
 - _useRecoilValue()_ method to obtain the read-only value for playlistId in the Center component to change the colors at playlist selection.
-- Another atom (|redux: slice) playlistState to get the playlists.
+- Another atom (|redux: slice) _playlistState_ to get the playlists.
+- Style the Center component to accomodate the playlist bkg-img and name and customize the screen accordingly.

 # Next.js + Tailwind CSS Example